 The estate of a deceased person with no business ID cannot mandate anyone to manage the estate’s affairs.
 If an estate of the deceased has a business ID, the estate can grant mandates via the Mandate service provided by officials.
 More information on the Acting on behalf of a company or an organisation page

 There are cases when you do not have the right to act on behalf of another person or the matter cannot be reliably checked from register data.
 For reasons related to data protection, only information on whether transactions are possible or not is given for the e-service.

 You cannot use services that use Suomi.fi e-Authorizations service on behalf of another person in the following situations:

 - The assignee is under guardianship.

-- A guardian cannot act on behalf of a person under guardianship, as Suomi.fi e-Authorizations do not yet receive information from the register of guardianship affairs.
+- For the time being, the guardian cannot act on behalf of a person under guardianship, because the Suomi.fi e-Authorizations do not yet receive information on the content and scope of the guardianship from the registers.
 Contact the organisation responsible for the e-service directly in matters relating to acting on behalf of a person placed under guardianship.

 - A guardian is appointed to a person over the age of 18, who has granted the mandate.
-In such a case the mandate that the person has granted will no longer be valid, and they can no longer grant mandates to other people.
+In such a case the previously given mandates will be invalidated, and they can no longer grant mandates to other people.